danxfisher/UFC-Fantasy-WordPress-Theme/README.md

 ## Icebox

 - [ ] Profile pages with stupid achievements
+- [ ] Ability for a user to create a "group" and invite people to it for mini fantasy leagues
 - [ ] Break events page out to custom post type ?
 - [ ] Improve page speed and performance
 - [ ] Lots of other stuff